weight loss

 Why I Don’t Diet

-Published August 7, 2011 by sleepydumpling
+Published August 7, 2011 by Fat Heffalump

 Reading this post over on Fatties United!, inspired by the call from Dr Pattie Thomas to do video blogs on why we don’t diet as a response to the Fat Poz ReVolution apparently being stolen by a weight loss reality show.
 Like Whaliam over on Fatties United!, I’m not one for video blogging, but thought it would be a really good topic to write about here on Fat Heffalump.